MicrosoftDocs/sdk-api/sdk-api-src/content/vidcap/nf-vidcap-ikstopologyinfo-get_numcategories.md

-The method returns an HRES<b></b>ULT.
+The method returns an HRESULT.
 Possible values include, but are not limited to, those in the following table.

 <table>
 <tr>